Sage Grande: Summer of AI

 Daily Schedule

-Participants will receive a comprehensive tour of the full Sage software stack, from node boot to the lifecycle of a running application.
-Topics include the Waggle node architecture, the Kubernetes‑based container orchestration system, the pluginctl scheduler, and the data pipeline.
+A comprehensive tour of the full Sage software stack, from node boot to the lifecycle of a running application.
+Topics include the node architecture, the Kubernetes‑based container orchestration system, the pluginctl scheduler, and the data pipeline.

 By the end of this session, participants will have:

 Modern AI development tools — including large language models, code agents, and Model Context Protocol (MCP) servers — are transforming how scientific software is written and maintained.
-This session teaches participants how to use these tools effectively in the context of Sage development.
+Students will be testing their AI development toolchains:

 The scientific value of AI depends on accurate, reliable, and efficient AI models running on its nodes.
 This session surveys the models currently deployed across the fleet, such as:

-Sage generates a continuous stream of data from hundreds of nodes nationwide.
-This session teaches participants how to work with that data effectively — from raw sensor readings to publication‑ready datasets.
+Using the Sage generates a continuous stream of data from hundreds of nodes nationwide.
+We will explore how to work with data effectively - from raw sensor readings to publication‑ready datasets.

 Topics include: